Richard Heslop (director)

-Richard Heslop (born 1961 in London) is a British director of music videos and films.
+Richard Heslop (born 1961) is a British director of music videos and films.
 He has produced videos for artists including Queen, The Cure, and New Order, as well as programmes on Channel 4 and the BBC.
 He has also been credited as a cinematographer and camera operator.

 Biography

 In 1986 he made the film Procar (16 mm, black and white, 19 mins.) in collaboration with Daniel Landin and Herbert Verhey with his Car Ensemble of the Netherlands (Nederlands Auto Ensemble) for live performances in Amsterdam during the Romantic Aesthetics Festival.
 For this project, a two-day drive-in cinema was built in the centre of the city.
 The film was shown later that year at the Berlin Film Festival and released as part of a compilation of British short films 1984-1987 called Fat of the Land which also included an early Tilda Swinton short The Sluggard by Joy Perino and work by Cerith Wyn Evens.